Reavershark/ldc2-raspberry-pi/README.md

 # ldc2 cross compiler for the Raspberry Pi
-Docker image for cross compiling D code to the Raspberry Pi with ldc2 or dub.
+Docker image for cross compiling D code to Raspbian buster with ldc2 or dub.

 Also contains cross compiled versions of OpenSSL and zlib, which are dependencies of [vibe-d](https://vibed.org/).